 Find out how many customers affected, what caused the outage and estimated time of restoration.
 Download the app today.

 We’ll notify you when there’s an outage in your area, when we have updates, and when power is restored.
+You’ll also be able to report an outage by text!
 To sign up, you must have

 You can report an outage within the Outage Map or on the Mobile App.
 Look for the red ‘Report an Outage’ button located on the top left of the Outage Map, or